atchayam02/portfolio-simple-website/README.md

 - CSS

 ## How to view
-You can access my portfolio website by visiting [] feel free to explore the content and get in touch.
+You can access my portfolio website by visiting and feel free to explore the content and get in touch.

 ## Author
 Atchaya M